 You can be arrested for walking while drunk

 There is an offense called public intoxication which covers a lot of things.
 The basic requirement is that the police believe you are a danger to yourself or others.
 I have seen cases where kids have been seen walking around, and they get tickets.
 Why you might ask?
 The main reason is that they are worried you might walk out into the street and get run over, or pass out and injure yourself.
 Just because you don't drive while you're intoxicated doesn't mean you can't arrested.
-And despite what most people, this is an entirely subjective decision There isn't a certain standard like there is for DWI cases, and they don't have to give you a breath test.
+And despite what most people think, this is an entirely subjective decision.
+There isn't a certain standard like there is for DWI cases, and they don't have to give you a breath test.
 The bad thing about this offense is that even though it's only a "ticketable" offense, you are probably going to be taken to jail, where you will stay until you sober up.

 You cannot drink and drive - period

 Driving while intoxicated is the offense where you have had enough to drink to become legally intoxicated.
-There is another offense called Driving under the influence, or DUI.
+There is another offense called Driving under the Influence, or DUI.
 You can commit the offense even you aren't legally intoxicated.
-If you are under 21 and get behind the wheel you can be arrested for DUI.
+If you are under 21 and get behind the wheel, you can be arrested for DUI.
 You commit the offense when you drive after having ANYTHING to drink.
-Despite what most people think, they don't have administer any tests, or make you a take a breath test.
+Despite what most people think, they don't have to administer any tests, or make you take a breath test.
 Smelling it on your breath can be enough, as can you admitting you had something to drink.
 Remember, you aren't supposed to be drinking anyway.